-Covers American Poetry from the 1950s to the present and focuses on how American poetry reflected the cultural and political life in the United States from 1956 into the next millennium.
-Areas covered will be; poetry's connection with the other arts (particularly music and the visual arts), poetry and politics, poetry and race, and the resurgence of the oral tradition.
-Students will compose their own poems in order to better understand the creative process.
-Course attributes: CCA.
+Covers American Poetry from the 1950s to the present and focuses on how American poetry reflected the cultural and CCHH 220 Popular History and Biography 3 cr political life in the United States from 1956 into the next Examines history in non-fiction prose works intended millennium.
+Areas covered will be; poetry's connection for a broad audience of intelligent but not expert readwith the other arts (particularly music and the visual arts), ers.
+It looks at the kind and value of information in poetry and politics, poetry and race, and the resurgence of primary sources, and how secondary sources document the oral tradition.
+Students will compose their own poems them.
+Primary sources may include letters, diaries, memin order to better understand the creative process.
+Course oirs, speeches, still and moving photographs, drawings, attributes: CCA. certificates, posters, maps to help distringuish the differ-Prerequisite: None ent kinds of information revealed in secondary sources.
+Course attributes: CHH.